More than 280 people are dead and 900 injured after 2 trains derail in India

 "The local people really went out on a limb to help us.
 They not only helped in pulling out people, but retrieved our luggage and got us water," PTI cited Rupam Banerjee, a survivor, as saying.

-Passenger Vandana Kaleda said that inside the train during the derailment people were "falling on each other" as her coach shook violently and veered off the tracks.
+Passenger Vandana Kaleda said that people were falling on each other as her coach shook violently and veered off the tracks.

 "As I stepped out of the washroom, suddenly the train tilted.
 I lost my balance. ...
-Everything went topsy turvy.
+Everything went topsy-turvy.
 People started falling on each other and I was shocked and could not understand what happened.
-My mind stopped working," she said, adding she felt lucky to survive.
+My mind stopped working," she said.

 Another survivor who did not give his name said he was sleeping when the impact woke him up.
 He said he saw other passengers with broken limbs and disfigured faces.